 About a year after your last period, estrogen levels drop permanently.
 This can have several consequences:

 The skin becomes thinner

-You tolerate less sunlight
+You can tolerate less sunlight

-The skin produces less of the skin pigment melanin, which provides a tan and at the same time protects against sunburn.
+The skin produces less of the skin pigment melanin, which ensures a tan and at the same time protects against sunburn.
 UV radiation now irritates the skin more and promotes the formation of age spots.

-And of course: wrinkling
+And of course: wrinkles